abu-compbio/DriveWays/README.md

-# OLDRIM: A Method for Overlapping Driver Module Identification in Cancer
+# DriveWays: A Method for Overlapping Driver Module Identification in Cancer

-### This is the original repository for the OLDRIM paper
+### This is the original repository for the DriveWays paper

 **Installing the dependencies**